somphene/somphene.github.io/teaching/calculus-1/index.md

 * [Apostol](https://www.amazon.in/Calculus-One-Variable-Introduction-Linear-Algebra/dp/8126515198)
 * Div, curl, grad and all that ()
 * [Gradients and Normals](http://graphics.cs.ucdavis.edu/~joy/ecs277/other-notes/Gradients-and-Normals.pdf)

+### Accomodations for Students with Disabilities (SSD forms)

+* Accommodations for Students with Disabilities: If you think you need an accommodation for a disability, please let your instructor know as soon as possible.
+In particular, a Verified Individualized Services and Accommodations (VISA) form must be provided to your instructor at least two weeks prior to the need for a test/quiz accommodation.
+The Services for Students with Disabilities (SSD) Office (G664 Haven Hall; http://ssd.umich.edu/) issues VISA forms.
+Student Mental Health and Wellbeing: University of Michigan is committed to advancing the mental health and wellbeing of its students.
+If you or someone you know is feeling overwhelmed, depressed, and/or in need of support, services are available.
+For help, contact Counseling and Psychological Services (CAPS) at (734) 764-8312 and https://caps.umich.edu during and after hours, on weekends and holidays, or through its counselors physically located in schools on both North and Central Campus.
+You may also consult University Health Service (UHS) at (734) 764-8320 and https://www.uhs.umich.edu/mentalhealthsvcs, or for alcohol or drug concerns, see http://www.uhs.umich.edu/aodresources.

+* Form for Extra time on exams provided by the Course coordinator.

+* Talk to your academic advisor for issues related to other courses.

 ### Further Reading (beyond the scope of this course):
 * [Size of infinities](http://www.gardensofinfinity.com/)